compuphase/partcl/README.md

 Note: This is a fork; see [https://github.com/zserge/partcl] for the original.

+In 1988, John Ousterhout developed Tcl with the goal to be a light-weight extension language for applications; a "macro language", so to speak.
+It has grown significantly, and is now often used to create complete tools or utilities in.

+ParTcl reverts back to the roots of Tcl: ParTcl's goal is to be easily embeddable in applications, and function as an extension language for these applications.
+In pursuit of simplicitly and compactness of the implementation, ParTcl is closer to the original versions of Tcl (pre 7.0), in syntax and is semantics, than to the lastest release (8.6, at the time of writing).

+Therefore, if you wish to pick up a book on Tcl, in order to make better use of ParTcl, old books are fine.
+See, for example, "[http://csis.pace.edu/~benjamin/software/book1.pdf](Tcl and the Tk Toolkit)" by John Ousterhout, and which is available for free.

 ## Features

 * Easily embeddable, plain C99 code (one C file, one H file).